Salix-OS/docs.salixos.org/content/user/xorg-on-core/_index.md

 ---
 title: "How to Install Xorg on Salix Core"
-menutitle: "Install Xorg on Core"
+linktitle: "Install Xorg on Core"
 ---

 ## Installing Xorg